NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

 ----

-Bare-metal/Passthrough with with pre-installed NVIDIA drivers
+Bare-metal/Passthrough with pre-installed NVIDIA drivers
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 In this example, the user has already pre-installed NVIDIA drivers as part of the system image: